FoofooTheGuy/RunMMEasDate/README.md

 A customized version of [JackKuo-tw's RunAsDate](https://github.com/JackKuo-tw/RunAsDate) designed to be a forwarder for Mobiclip Multicore Encoder.

-Dependencies:
+Dependencies
 --
-Mobiclip Multicore Encoder
+Mobiclip Multicore Encoder (Duh)

-Usage:
+Usage
 --
 `RunMMEasDate [PARAM]...` (Just like MME)